Raicuparta/nomai-vr/README.md

 # NomaiVR - Outer Wilds VR Mod

 ## ⚠️ ONLY COMPATIBLE WITH VERSION 1.0.7

-On the 28th of September 2021, a new update will be released.
-Even if you haven't purchased the DLC, NomaiVR won't work.
-You'll need to get version 1.0.7 somehow, or wait for a NomaiVR update.
+As of 28th of September 2021, NomaiVR won't work with the latest version of the game.
+You need version 1.0.7.
+Check the [Rolling back to 1.0.7](#rolling-back-to-version-107-of-outer-wilds) section for detailed instructions.

 ## ⚠️ NOT COMPATIBLE WITH DLC (Echoes of the Eye)

 Need to wait for a NomaiVR update for DLC compatibility.

 ![NomaiVR](RepoAssets/banner.png)